-IMPORTANT: For emergencies, use ONLY the safety cover to stop the machine.
-Also, when leaving the machine, be certain that the power to the machine is off by lowering the safety cover.
-The control is still energized as long as the power switch is on.
+IMPORTANT: For emergencies, use ONLY the red switch cover (A) Fig. 19 to stop the machine.
+Also, when leaving the machine, lower the switch cover to cut the power to the whole machine.
+Pressing the stop button on the control panel only cuts power to the adjustable speed drive.
+This control is still energized as long as the power switch is on.

-NOTE: To lock the spindle or to utilize the indexing feature, pull the spindle lock pin (A) Fig. 23C out and rotate the pin clockwise.
-Re-engage it in the pulley holes (B) Fig. 23C, some of which are shown.
+NOTE: To lock the spindle or to utilize the indexing feature, pull the spindle lock pin (A) Fig. 25 out and rotate the pin clockwise.
+Engage it in the pulley holes (B) Fig. 25, some of which are shown.
 The spindle pulley has 24 holes accurately spaced around the rim of the pulley.
-This feature makes it possible to make evenly spaced divisions on turnings which could be fluted, grooved, or have holes drilled at these points.
+This feature makes it possible to make evenly spaced divisions on turnings which could be fluted, grooved, or to mark places to be drilled.